 Fees are reviewed once a year, with any changes taking place on January 1st.

 I am a registered member of the British Association for Counselling and Psychotherapy (BACP) and hold its Ethical Framework for the Counselling Professions at the heart of my work.
 In accordance with this, I work under regular supervision.
 This is a requirement for all members of the BACP and helps to ensure that my work with you is ethical and safe.
 Your identity will always be kept confidential and my supervisor is bound by the BACP’s same ethical code.
 In exceptional circumstances – where I believe there may be a risk of harm to either yourself or others – I may need to seek help outside of our counselling relationship; however I would always try to discuss this with you in the first instance.
-Full information regarding the limits of confidentiality will be provided during our first session.
+Full information regarding the limits of confidentiality will be provided prior to our first session.